vinayChiliveri99/life-skills/learningProcess.md

 #### 1. What is the Feynman Technique?
 Explain in 1 line.

-The Feynman Technique is a four-step learning method that are -
-1. Teaching a concept in simple terms.
+The Feynman Technique is a four-step learning method that are teaching a concept in simple terms, identifying gaps in understanding, reviewing the source material, simplifying explanations to enhance comprehension.
-2. Identifying gaps in understanding.
-3. Reviewing the source material.
-4. Simplifying explanations to enhance comprehension.

 ---

 #### 2. In this video, what was the most interesting story or idea for you?